linqueta/github-issues/README.md

   - GET /repositories/:repository_id

-    The route must return the data about one repository.
+    The route must return all data about the repository.
 If the repository doesn't exist must be returned a http_code 404

     Response structure:
     ```javascript